taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

+**Chatbots**
+ * [LangBot](https://github.com/rockchinq/langbot) - 原名 QChatGPT ；😎高稳定性、🧩支持扩展、🦄多模态的 ChatGPT QQ / QQ频道 / One Bot 机器人🤖 | 支持 OpenAI GPT、Claude、Gemini Pro、DeepSeek、Moonshot（Kimi）、gpt4free、One API、Ollama、dify 的 QQ / QQ频道 / OneBot 机器人 / Agent 平台

 **Browser-extensions**
+ * [zsh_codex](https://github.com/tom-doerr/zsh_codex) - This is a ZSH plugin that enables you to use OpenAI's Codex AI in the command line.
- * [Auto_Jobs_Applier_AI_Agent](https://github.com/aihawk-co/auto_jobs_applier_ai_agent) - Auto_Jobs_Applier_AI_Agent by AIHawk is an AI Agent that automates  the jobs application process.
+ * [Auto_Jobs_Applier_AI_Agent](https://github.com/aihawk-foss/auto_jobs_applier_ai_agent) - Auto_Jobs_Applier_AI_Agent by AIHawk is an AI Agent that automates  the jobs application process.
 Utilizing artificial intelligence, it enables users to apply for multiple jobs in an automated and personalized way.

-**Langchain**
- * [sage](https://github.com/storia-ai/sage) - Chat with any codebase in under two minutes | Fully local or via third-party APIs
+**Reimplementations**
+ * [GenAI_Agents](https://github.com/nirdiamant/genai_agents) - This repository provides tutorials and implementations for various Generative AI Agent techniques, from basic to advanced.
+It serves as a comprehensive guide for building intelligent, interactive AI systems.

 **Openai**
- * [async-openai](https://github.com/64bit/async-openai) - Rust library for OpenAI
+ * [WAAS](https://github.com/schibsted/waas) - Whisper as a Service (GUI and API with queuing for OpenAI Whisper)
- * [o1-engineer](https://github.com/doriandarko/o1-engineer) - o1-engineer is a command-line tool designed to assist developers in managing and interacting with their projects efficiently.
-Leveraging the power of OpenAI's API, this tool provides functionalities such as code generation, file editing, and project planni
- * [simple-one-api](https://github.com/fruitbars/simple-one-api) - OpenAI 接口接入适配，支持千帆大模型平台、讯飞星火大模型、腾讯混元以及MiniMax、Deep-Seek，等兼容OpenAI接口，仅单可执行文件，配置超级简单，一键部署，开箱即用.
-Seamlessly integrate with OpenAI and compatible APIs using a single executable for quick setup and deployment.

-_Updated on November 14, 2024_ (A total of 1868 repositories listed.)
+_Updated on November 18, 2024_ (A total of 1873 repositories listed.)

 ## Table of contents